bassiebloomingtonofficial/bassiebloomingtonofficial/README.md

 ![THE Bassie Bloomington of Ponytown](https://github.com/bassiebloomingtonofficial/bassiebloomingtonofficial/blob/836ba3009153dc89ade40ff01d1d1fcfbb06ba8e/1000022648.png)

-[ To Narlen, my ex friend.
-I know you're reading this, since I believe you are stalking either my github, discord, or ponytown.
-No, I am not copying you.
-God forbid I get into a POPULAR media and like a POPULAR character for a FRIEND.
-Please stop assuming I am copying you.
-I'm not, and never was.
-Please stop. ]

--
--
--

 THE Bassie Bloomington of Ponytown ! <3 Number one CEO of Berrybasket / Fruitbasket / Picnic Fan !
 Aka Bassie x Sprout.

 - Hello !
 My name is Haruka.
 But you can also call me Bassie or Mizi !
 Whichever you like ! <3